jasmine2000/ri-bio-project/README.md

 5. type in search term(s) and click

     a.
-"All Data" for xlsx file of all data
+"Authors" for xlsx file of all data + author frequency analysis

     b.
-"Authors" for docx file organized by authors
+"Claims" for xlsx file of all data + claims similarity analysis